Religious Discrimination Lawyers in New Jersey

 Reasonable Accommodations

-Your employer must provide reasonable accommodation for the expression of religious beliefs, including certain scheduling needs.
+Your employer must provide reasonable accommodation for expressing religious beliefs, including certain scheduling needs.

-For example, an employee might have the right to time off to observe a certain religious holiday.
-Or an employer might have to allow an employee to have a modification of the company dress code or grooming code based on that employee’s religious observance.
+For example, an employee might have the right to take time off to observe a certain religious holiday.
+Or an employer might have to allow an employee to modify the company dress code or grooming code based on that employee’s religious observance.

 What Is the Process for Filing a Religious Discrimination Claim?